 Unless you are loved and hated at the same time, you — and your organization — are going to be a nobody.

 OK … I really do not mean “hated.”
-But at least learn to stand out, so you don’t look like a macaroni-and-cheese, everyday lunchbox meal.
-Perhaps a dishwasher.
+But at least learn to stand out, to avoid vanilla marketing so you don’t look like a macaroni-and-cheese, everyday lunchbox meal, or perhaps a dishwasher.

 Learn to differentiate yourself, and your organization — otherwise, you’re going to blend into the wallpaper.

 And if you do not differentiate yourself, do not complain.
 Learn to live on what you’re making and how you’re living.
-Because you’re never going to do any better.
+Because in the vanilla zone, you’re never going to do any better.